 Explain in developmentally appropriate ways how their loved one died

-If you are the caregiver of a child whose loved one has died, let them know how their loved one died.
-When I say to do this in developmentally appropriate ways, what I mean is, that every child is different in their development, so age is not the best way to determine what would be appropriate for the particular child or children you are supporting.
+If you are the caregiver of a child(ren) whose had someone significant in their life die, let them know how their loved one died in a developmentally appropriate.
+Every child may be different in their development, so age is not the most accurate way to determine what would be appropriate for the child(ren) you are supporting.

 For more details on how to help support children and teens if their loved one died by suicide, here is a resource that was written by the American Foundation for Suicide Prevention.